-If you wish to translate the scale to another language: There are best practices for translation, cross-cultural adaptation and validation that should be used.
-I could point you to some resources if requested.
-Ultimately, I could post your translation to this website as well, giving you credit, in case others wish to use it.
+If you wish to translate the scale to another language: Please reach out as there may be others working on translations or available translations to which I could point you.
+If not, there are best practices for translation, cross-cultural adaptation and validation that should be used; I could point you to some resources if requested.
+Ultimately, I could post your translation to this website as well, giving you credit if you are agreeable, in case others wish to use it.

 PROPOSED SCALE (to be psychometrically tested): HACRA-R

 Instructions: Cardiac rehabilitation (CR) is an established outpatient chronic disease management model of care for secondary prevention.
 These programs offer risk factor management, structured exercise, patient education, and lifestyle counselling.
 The purpose of this survey is to understand your attitudes towards, and perceptions of CR.

 Please rate the following: (check one box per row)